 - Sec.
-301 Primary Care Clinic Physician Primary Care Clinic Pediatrician - Sec.
-302 This Agreement shall apply only to persons employed in one of the above listed classifications and in any future UAPD represented classification added subsequent to this Agreement.
-"Regular Employee" shall mean an employee who holds an allocated full-time or less than full-time position in the County budget excluding, but not limited to, extra help, fixed term, or intermittent employees, enrollees in training programs, and independent contractors. - Sec.
-303 The term "employee" or "employees" as used in this MOA shall refer only to individuals employed in said classifications and bargaining unit.
-The terms "he," "his," "they," "their" or "them" as used in this MOA shall refer to all employees regardless of gender.
+301 Primary Care Clinic Physician - Primary Care Clinic Pediatrician - Sec.
+302 This Agreement shall apply only to persons employed in the above listed classification and in any future UAPD-represented classification added subsequent to this Agreement.
+"Regular Employee" shall mean an employee who holds an allocated full-time or less than full-time position in the County budget excluding, but not limited to, extra help, fixed-term, or intermittent employees, enrollees in training programs, and independent contractors. - Sec.
+303 The term "employee" or "employees" as used in this MOA shall refer only to individuals employed in said classification and bargaining unit.